 Where the website encounters a technical difficulty (that I can't Google my way out of), it may become necessary to grant temporary administrative access to a third party.
 Access credentials are created and shared securely so that nobody but a legitimate member of support staff has access to the site; and revoked immediately as soon as the support task is completed.
 For your complete reassurance, no administrator (including me, the Pinda who made and runs the site) has access to any of your payment information, at any time.
 We can only capture or decline authorised payments, or issue refunds.
 That's it.

 Data Retention & Deletion

 So that covers the data we ask for from you.
-You can see that consent to receive the newsletter can be withdrawn at any time; and that data collected by Typeform and WordPress is subject to specific purposes, strict control and regular deletion.
-Should you wish at any time for the data we hold in these respects to be deleted, you do not have to wait for another newsletter unsubscribe link, or for our regular data housekeeping to take place.
+You can see that data collected by Gravity Forms, WordPress and Jilt is subject to specific purposes, strict control and regular deletion.
+Should you wish at any time for the data we hold in these respects to be deleted, you do not have to wait for our regular data housekeeping to take place.
 You can contact Pinda directly, at any time, and all such data will be deleted within 7 working days (which for us includes Saturday).
 You should also know that you have a right to complain to the Information Commissioner’s Office if you have any concerns about the way we do things.